 The alcohol industry is a challenging business.
-Whether you’re in the beer, wine, or spirits business, there are many current trends that pose huge challenges as we enter 2021.
+Whether you’re in the beer, wine, or spirits business, many current trends pose huge challenges as we enter 2021.

-Additionally, lawmakers are crafting legislation every day that distributors and distillers are forced to comply with if they want to reach customers.
-In this article, we’ll get into detail about the seven challenges the alcohol industry needs to solve in 2021.
+Additionally, lawmakers are crafting legislation every day that distributors and distillers are forced to comply with to reach customers.
+In this article, we’ll detail the seven challenges the alcohol industry needs to solve in 2021.

 1. Creating an Effective Online Presence